arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 draft: false
 ---

-Listen, I know normally when I start projects I start off the deep end then keep going, but I swear.
-This one started out normal.
+Listen, I know I normally start projects off the deep end and then keep going, but I swear this one started out normal.

-All I wanted to do. was embed an itsy bitsy little carousel with my photos and videos a projects into this site.
-I keep my photos in google photos, because its good, and you know its **Google** they had this feature like 10 years ago or what ever with Picasa.
-There's no way they just chucked that feature out the windows and watch the world burn right? (<- *they totally fucking did those rat bastards*)
+All I wanted to do was embed an itsy bitsy little carousel with project photos and videos into this site.
+All it had to do was neatly display pictures and live update from the Google Photos album I use for storage.
+It's **Google** - They had this embed feature like 10 years ago with Picasa.
+There's no way they just chucked that feature out the windows and watched the world burn right? [(<- *They totally fucking did those rat bastards*)]

-# the katabasis
+# Part I: The Katabasis

-Okay, but like surely there's a third party service that just you know turns your photo album link, into a little photo carousel, and bobs your uncle.
+Okay, but like surely there's a third party service that just turns your photo album link into a little photo carousel.

 [There is!](https://www.publicalbum.org/blog/)

 This guy's tool does it!
-But it doesn't auto update.... every time you upload a new photo you gotta re run and re copy and paste his snip it in....... and you can't do videos.
+....But it doesn't auto-update from album changes ....And you can't do videos

-That sounds like effort.
+Building from scratch still sounds like too much effort.

-Okay you know google's got their cloud services.
-They've probably got a great photo's API.
+Okay, Google's got their cloud services.
+They've probably got a great Google Photos API.
 I used their cloud compute services all of like one time but I'm pretty handy with AWS, I'm sure it'll be fine.

 {{< figure src="https://i.imgur.com/8fNIfjn.png" >}}

-Oh what the fuck its a public link sharing album why the hell do I need OAuth?
+It's a public link sharing album... why the hell do I need OAuth?

-Okay fuck fuck uhhhh. github... yeah yeah... everyone has a github! there's no way there's not some nerd that wrote a npm package or something that just does this perfectly no questions asked.
+Okay fuck fuck uhhhh.
+Github... yeah yeah... everyone has a Github!
+There's no way there's not some nerd that wrote a npm package or something that just does this perfectly no questions asked.

-Ah. shit is that PHP.
-Who even uses that anymore.

-# arjun starts reverse engineering googles shit.
+There is!
+In PHP :(

+# Part II: Reverse Engineering Google's Shit.

-Okay so turns out the public google photos have like a permanent public link to em, and a get request to the album link and a a little bit a regex and you can pretty easily figure them out.
+Public Google Photos albums have a permanent public link.
+With some elbow grease (*cough* regex and a GET request), you can pretty easily figure them out.

-All the urls look like this
+All the urls look like this:

 ```
 https://lh3.googleusercontent.com/pw/ACtC-3ey3tCB-Qxgi5WBq5tSq_-vyysVr27GClmcYaJxecmLssKdOsFivD0c6zGaAzQGZSKXJZpWXNez2q2MSAxkiL2d8AlZHnoWrNbGH8U2lgMHma-efg93QctIuns9dByUqY01TlVMfIHe3dfbDpL3gkn2=w1769-h986-no
 ```

-Even nicer that `wXXX-hXXX` you see at the end of the url let you specify a size to pull the image in.
-Literally 10 line of javascript I was done easy project.
+The `wXXX-hXXX` you see at the end of the url let you specify a size to pull the image in.
+Literally 10 lines of javascript and I was most of the way done, easy project.

-## enter hell
+## Part III: Enter Hell

-See I wanted to also have my little photo carousel have videos.
+See, I also wanted my little photo carousel to have videos.

 Why?

-Well while pictures of robots are good. videos are gooder.
+Well, while pictures of robots are good.
+Videos are gooder.

-Also
+Also:

 ```python
 #!/bin/python